sbahar619/container-app-operator/docs/implementation/phase1-dependency-migration.md

 - [ ] `go.mod` does NOT contain `provider-dns v0.1.3` in direct dependencies
 - [ ] All 10 source files updated with new import path
 - [ ] Import alias corrected from `dnsvrecord1alpha1` to `dnsrecordv1alpha1`
+- [ ] Crossplane Runtime v2 imports updated in `dnsrecord.go`
+- [ ] Crossplane Runtime v2 imports updated in `route.go`
+- [ ] `ProviderConfigReference` set correctly using `xpv2.Reference`
+- [ ] Condition checking updated to use v2 API patterns
 - [ ] `go mod tidy` completes without errors
 - [ ] `make build` completes successfully
-- [ ] No compilation errors related to DNS types
+- [ ] No compilation errors related to DNS types or Crossplane APIs
 - [ ] Generated binary exists in expected location

 ---